-RSF expects to fund between 10-15 one-year projects by assistant and associate professors.
-The proposal deadline is on December 3, 2019, for funding starting in Summer 2020.
+RSF expects to fund between 20-25 one-year projects by assistant and associate professors.
+The next proposal deadline is 2pm ET on November 4, 2020, for funding starting in Summer 2021.
+You can apply for either the pipeline grants or our regular research grants at the November 11th deadline, but not both.
 The funded researchers will be invited to submit their findings at a conference at the Russell Sage Foundation the following year, with investigators, mentors, advisory committee members, and other experts in attendance.

 Only tenure track assistant professors, and associate professors who have been in the rank for less than seven years are eligible to apply.
 The pipeline grants competition is only available to faculty who have not previously received a research grant or a visiting fellowship from RSF.
 The program seeks to promote racial, ethnic, gender, disciplinary, institutional, and geographic diversity and will prioritize applications from scholars who are underrepresented in the social sciences.

 For general budget guidelines, see our budget requirements page.
 The following are special budget exceptions that are specific to this program.
 The budget guidelines listed here for the pipeline grants competition supersede any conflicting guidelines listed on the general budget webpage.

 Representative categories of expenditure that should be described in the budget narrative include:

 - PI/co-PI Salary Support or Course Buyouts (no more than 50% of the grant)

 - Data acquisition, such as data access fees or the purchase of data sets

 - Research assistance

 - Other research expenses will be considered on a case by case basis.